emydandaniel/qzonme_render-monorepo-deployment/replit.md

 ## Recent Changes

-### January 1, 2025 - Homepage Content Update & Security Overhaul
+### January 1, 2025 - Complete Platform Repositioning & Security Overhaul
 - ✅ Updated homepage content to reflect broader quiz platform use case
 - ✅ Changed main heading from "How Well Do Your Friends Know You?" to "Create Any Quiz in Minutes!"
 - ✅ Updated logo tagline from "How well do your friends know you?" to "Create any quiz in minutes!"